-Inside view Jasic MIG 202C, MIG 252C and MIG 352C
+Side view Jasic MIG 160C, 200C and 200PFC

-- Burn back control dial: This control is used to set the amount of wire 'stick out' from the welding tip after the torch trigger is released and the welding has stopped - 2.
-Wire spool holder and tensioner: Allows a 15Kg (300mm dia) reel of wire to be located in place via an alignment pin and then locked in place with the locking nut.
-The spool holder also has a brake arrangement to ensure correct tension of the wire, this is done by turning the central bolt with an Allen key clockwise (to tighten) or anti clockwise (to loosen)
+- Wire inch button: Pressing this button activates the feed motor which in turn pushes the welding wire through the MIG torch and tip. - 2.
+Burn back control dial: This control is used to set the amount of wire 'stick out' from the welding tip after the torch trigger is released and the welding has stopped. - Wire spool holder and tensioner: Allows a 5Kg (200mm dia) reel of wire to be located in place via an alignment pin and then locked in place with the locking nut.
+The spool holder also has